Asymptotic and finite-sample distributions of one- and two-sample empirical relative entropy: Introduction

-The use of relative entropy in the context of change-point detection was already mentioned sporadically in literature~\cite{LYC,HKB}.
-But the challenge of knowing the exact distribution of empirical relative entropy often leads to the construction of statistical tests with a threshold based on simulated quantiles~\cite{PA}.
-The theoretical objective of the present paper is to introduce approximations of this distribution.
-We focus on three types of them.
-The most natural is the asymptotic distribution, which may however not always be relevant in the context of change-point detection, where we may be interested in small samples, for example to rapidly draw an alert after a break.
+We consider first the one-sample framework.
+The most natural approximation is the asymptotic distribution, which may however not be relevant when considering small samples, as it often appears in the context of change-point detection.
 We obtain as well pre-asymptotic and finite-sample bounds of the distribution, based either on a Berry-Esseen approach or on concentration inequalities.
-One can then use these bounds, instead of the asymptotic approximation, to build conservative statistical tests.
+One could then use these bounds, instead of the asymptotic approximation, to build conservative statistical tests of divergence.
 Our Berry-Esseen bounds are obtained for a nonlinear function of a sum statistic, whose limit distribution is non-Gaussian.
 Our inequality controls two effects: the classical speed of convergence for an approximation of our statistic and the error related to this approximation.
 This method can easily be replicated to other kinds of nonlinear statistics.

 We propose as well extensions to two samples, that is approximations of the distribution of the relative entropy between two empirical probabilities, which is particularly useful in the context of change-point detection.
 This question is challenging because relative entropy does not satisfy a triangle inequality and because its empirical version may become unbounded when the reference probability is estimated from few observations.

-In a simulation study, we show the benefit of using change-point detection methods based on relative entropy, compared to methods based on moments or on information criteria.
-Two applications to a climate dataset and to financial time series highlight the practical relevance of the method.
-We study a daily time series of temperatures at Embrun, France, during more than 25 years, as well as six daily volatility series of stock indices, during about 20 years.

 The paper is organized as follows.
-Section~\ref{sec:distribKL} introduces theoretical results about the distribution of empirical relative entropy.
-In Section~\ref{sec:changepoint}, we present the change-point detection method based on relative entropy along with baseline approaches.
-Section~\ref{sec:Simul} contains a simulation study and Section~\ref{sec:empiricalAppli} the application to temperature and volatility series.
+Section~\ref{sec:empiricalKL} briefly introduces the statistic considered in this work, namely empirical relative entropy.
+Section~\ref{sec:CLT} deals with asymptotic and pre-asymptotic distributions, that is the central limit theorem and Berry-Esseen inequality in the context of empirical relative entropy.
+A comparison of finite-sample bounds, namely concentration inequalities, is presented in Section~\ref{sec:concentration}.
 Section~\ref{sec:conclusion} concludes.